Hablamos Español Insurance Companies We Work With

 What we see most often

-What we see most often is an owner who listed a long-term rental on a nightly platform without telling anyone, ran it that way for months, and only discovered the exclusion when a claim was questioned.
-The income was real.
-So was the gap behind it.
+What we see most often is an owner who listed a long-term rental on a nightly platform without telling anyone, ran it that way for months, and only found the exclusion when a claim was questioned.
+The cleanest way to think about it is this: a short-term rental should be insured based on how it is actually used, not how it looks from the street.

 A real example